fbpx

 About Central Florida Animal Reserve

-The Central Florida Animal Reserve (CFAR) is a big cat and wildlife sanctuary housing lions, tigers, leopards, and cougars.
+The Central Florida Animal Reserve (CFAR) is a big cat and wildlife reserve housing lions, tigers, leopards, and cougars.
 We are building a platform to address the challenges of big cats in the future, and provide value to society today.
 We engage the world of the big cats through our mottos:

 COMPASSION.
 CONSERVATION.
 COMMITMENT.